mrzasa/call_logger/README.md

 # CallLogger

-A debugging tool that let you log method usage.
+A debugging tool that lets you log method usage.

 ```
 class Calculator